SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/05-Homework.md

 - On the first line, you will receive the names of the robots and their processing times in the format `robotName-processTime;robotName-processTime;robotName-processTime`
 - On the second line, you will receive the starting time in the format `hh:mm:ss`
-- Next, until the `End` command is received, you will get a product on each line.
+- Next, until the `End` command is received, you will get a product on each line

 ## Examples
 | **Input** | **Output** |